Jamie Driscoll

 Jamie Driscoll (born April 1970) is a British politician who served as the metro mayor of the North of Tyne Combined Authority from 2019 to 2024.
-He was previously a councillor on Newcastle City Council for the Monument ward from 2018 to 2019.
+He represented Labour until June 2023 and then became an independent.
+He was previously a Labour councillor on Newcastle City Council for the Monument ward from 2018 to 2019 and has been a Green Party councillor for the same ward since 2026.

+Driscoll founded Majority in 2024.
+He was one of the directors of Your Party's operating company, but resigned in October 2025 following a financial dispute amongst the party's founders.
+He joined the Green Party of England and Wales in December 2025.

 Early life

 Driscoll was born in Middlesbrough, North Riding of Yorkshire in 1970.
 His father was a tank driver in the British army before becoming a shift worker at Imperial Chemical Industries, while his mother was a youth worker and a union shop steward who served as a women's officer for Cleveland County Council and founded the first women's refuge from domestic violence in Middlesbrough.
 Driscoll stated that his politics was influenced by his mother.
 He has three siblings: an older brother who served in the Royal Navy; a sister who was a healthcare assistant for the NHS; and a younger brother Jon, who is a football commentator, podcaster and author of The Fifty: Football's Most Influential Players, and Get it Kicked!
 The Battle for the Soul of English Football.